zhengbz0111/GI-Workshop-2/README.md

 Open `MainScene.unity` in the editor.
 Press the ‘Play’ button and you should see a *partially* rendered cube.
 Switch to the ‘Scene’ tab so you can manually [navigate the scene](https://docs.unity3d.com/2022.2/Documentation/Manual/SceneViewNavigation.html).
+Use the ‘scene gizmo’ located in the top-right of the viewport in order to select different angles to view the cube from.
+Which two faces are missing?

 > **Note** <br>
 > You might notice this cube is not visible except during play mode.
 This is because